sankalp1999/Competitive-Programming/Easy_learnt.md

 5. 1480B Universal Solution 1400 rated
 - Got a bit **overconfident**. **Be humble and solve the question logically**
 - Although, got the logic almost in the second attemp after a WA

+6. 124B Notice the small contraints
+This is the first time I used the next_permutation.
+Good question.